jronallo/microdata_schemaorg_example/source/code4lib.html.md

 ### ItemPage about a Photograph

-Now that we have some basic microdata about the page, let's try to to describe more items on the page.
-Looking at the valid properties for an [`ItemPage`](http://schema.org/ItemPage), it has an `about` property, inherited from [CreativeWork](http://schema.org/CreativeWork).
+Now that we have some basic microdata about the page, let's try to to describe more items.
+One valid property for an [`ItemPage`](http://schema.org/ItemPage), is `about`, inherited from [CreativeWork](http://schema.org/CreativeWork).
 `ItemPage` inherits different
 properites from `Thing`, `CreativeWork`, and `WebPage`.
 In some cases child types add in new properites, but in the case of `ItemPage` no new properties are defined.

-If we add `itemprop="about"` to the `div` containing all metadata, then what would be extracted from the page is just the text content within the `div` with line breaks and all.
+One way to express what the page is about would be to add `itemprop="about"` to the `div#metadata` containing all metadata.
+What would be extracted from the page is just the text content within the `div#metadata` with line breaks and all.
 Microdata processing never maintains markup.
 (If you need to maintain some snippet of markup, then [consider](https://dvcs.w3.org/hg/htmldata/raw-file/default/html-data-guide/index.html#syntax-considerations) using microformats or RDfa, which have the ability to maintain XML literals.)
 Microdata is specified in a way where if the author of the page gets use of the vocabulary wrong, the processor may still be able to do something useful with even just that text content.
 Processors should expect bad data ([Conformance](http://schema.org/docs/datamodel.html)).

 Looking at how the `about` property of an `ItemPage` is defined, though, the proper value of the `about` property is another `Thing` (not text content).